 I’ve been involved in policy-oriented discussion on the geopolitics of technology in US-China relations with CSIS-Chey Institute (on semiconductor export controls, supply chains and modularity), National Bureau of Asian Research and Perry World House at the University of Pennsylvania, among others.

-Although I’m a trained political scientist, I’m involved with cross-disciplinary research with peer-reviewed research in business administration, technology management, geography, development studies, sociology, among others (see “Research” for benchmarks of my publications across disciplines).
+Although I’m a trained political scientist, I’m involved in extensive cross-disciplinary research with peer-reviewed academic publications in business administration, technology management, geography, development studies, sociology, among others (see “Research” for benchmarks of my publications across academic disciplines).
 I’m also involved with the Templeton Institute of Engineering and Computer Science at Union College, which combines engineering and CS with liberal arts.
 I served on the Planning Committee and am a member of the Steering Committee, along with the Artificial Intelligence Presidential Working Group.
 I’m also teaching a course, called Artificial Intelligence: Technology, Organization, Governance and Visions of the Future which is a Templeton course.

 1) a study on mobile telecommunications, including 5G which examines firm substitutability, country vulnerability and policy implications of what we call ‘massive modular systems,’ based on 600+ mobile handset teardown reports (from 2004-2021) which contain data on every component in each phone, along with a trove of other data (with Daria Taglioni @World Bank, Tim Sturgeon @MIT, Eric Thun @Oxford).
 We have two very short World Bank blogs that summarize some of our ideas here and here, and a VoxEU piece.
-The full World Bank working paper, Massive Modularity: Understanding Industry Organization in the Digital Age is now out.
+Our full World Bank working paper is entitled Massive Modularity: Understanding Industry Organization in the Digital Age .
 However, this framework has subsequently been updated in a new manuscript, currently under Revise & Resubmit, and also branching into other papers.

 2) a study of technological evolution of mobile application processors (CPUs), which tracks the ‘encapsulation’ of mobile functionality into digital apps processors, using data on ~10,000 phones (with Daria Taglioni @World Bank, Tim Sturgeon @MIT, Eric Thun @Oxford)